 An old type drawer is the classic because it has so many tiny little shelves to fill.
 Luckily there are still loads of them about.
 Ebay is your best best – here are some type drawers in the UK.
 Prices vary according to condition – mine was filthy and I had to do some very tedious cleaning before I could use it.

-Etsy also has some great vintage sellers who will have good quality stuff that’s ready to be used straight away.
+Etsy also has some great new and vintage display shelves from sellers who will have good quality stuff that’s ready to be used straight away.
+If you have a specific size or style in mind, you’ll need to check back regularly until something good turns up.
 This is a really cute unit from Atelier de la Choisille in France.

 Here’s another style from Best Favorite Things in the US – remember, you can always paint them to match your room.
 If you have any antique, junk or charity/thrift shops nearby it’s worth keeping an eye on them too – they’ll often have collectibles shelves for things like thimbles that can be re-used.